 Inflammatory Bowel Disease

 Inflammatory Bowel Disease (IBD) is a GI condition seen in cats.
 While the true cause is not yet known, most professionals believe it is either the result of food allergies or a hypersensitivity to normal gut flora.
 IBD is chronic condition, meaning veterinary medicine cannot cure it, but we can manage symptoms.
-Cats suffering from this disease process can also exhibit diarrhea, weight loss, fatigue, flatulence, depression, and abdominal pain.
+Cats suffering from this disease can also exhibit diarrhea, weight loss, bloody stools, and decreased appetite.
 Your vet will want to run blood work to check their organ function as well as their Vitamin B levels before starting a treatment regimen for IBD if that is the cause of your cat's hematemesis.